CadQuery/cadquery/doc/sketch.rst

 Constraint-based sketches
 ========================

-Finally, if deried, geometric constraints can be used to construct sketches.
+Finally, if desired, geometric constraints can be used to construct sketches.
 So far only line segments and arcs can be used in such a use case.

 .. cadquery::